 Gary has tried more than 250 cases, concentrating on legally complex issues, and has represented numerous clients in appellate practice including several appearances before the South Carolina Appeals Courts.
 Appellate decisions include: Lance v.
 Hawke v.
 Pat Mellen and Hurricane Restoration Fund, Employer, and South Carolina Uninsured Employers’ Fund, (Ct.
 App.
 1998, Unpublished); Jennifer Lynn Christmas and Jay Christmas v.
 Dale Eugene Enos, Jr, and A Rainbow of Carpets, Inc., (Ct.
 App.
 2008, Unpublished); Otis W. Snipe v.
 SSA Cooper, LLC (Ct App.
 2010, Unpublished); and Regina Rainey v.
 Nestle Frozen Foods and Constitution State Service Company, (S.C.
 Circuit Court 2003).
 The Rainey case was cited as one of the fifty most important court decisions by Lawyers Weekly Newspaper.

 Contact us Today

-Howell & Christmas, LLC is dedicated to helping those who are injured receive the compensation they need to pay their medical bills and move on.
+Howell & Christmas is dedicated to helping those who are injured receive the compensation they need to pay their medical bills and move on.
 If you have been injured due to the negligence of someone else, contact us today.
 We have spent our careers representing those who have been injured and will continue to do so in your case.